sajibsrs/movie-database-vue-mongo-express/README.md

-# Drama database application with vue, node, mongo and express.
+# Movie database application with vue, node, mongo and express.
-Database for drama application for review and rating.
+Database for movie application for reviews and ratings.